Luccagg/Buffer-overflow-overview/README.md

 ![t](img/5.png)

 The family of x86 processors, including those from Intel and AMD, predominantly use little-endian byte ordering.
 Thats mean a byte-ordering scheme in which the least significant byte (the "little" end) of a multi-byte data value is stored at the lowest memory address.
 In other words, when we input a string into a buffer, lets say "ABCD" in the memory the first charachter stored is "D" then "C" etc...
+You can verify that it is true because the hexadecimal value of A is `0x41`, the value of B is `0x42`...

 ![t](img/7.png)